seamusdemora/PiFormulae/Use `sysctl` to modify kernel parameters at runtime.md

 $
 ```

-Now try to ping your machine, you'll get no replies at all.
+Now try to `ping` your machine, to verify it does not respond.
-To  re-enable ping replies:
+Afterwards, to  re-enable `ping` replies:

 ```bash
 $ sudo sysctl -w net.ipv4.icmp_echo_ignore_all=0